oskapt/docker-gitlab/README.md

 This thing is a bitch to build, and most of it busts the docker cache.
 What happens if you need to change one file?
-Rather than re-build the whole container, you can start it in shell mode (`-sf` to `run.sh`), copy in your changes (use cat with > or use `docker insert`), and then re-tag the container before exiting with `docker tag`.
+Rather than re-build the whole container, you can start it in shell mode (`-sf` to `run.sh`), make your changes , and then commit the container before exiting with `docker commit`.
 Life is good.

 Errata
 ======